ZakhaevK/itc303-project-team3/docs/project_proposal.md

 | Virtualisation Knowledge | ITC314 (DI) |
 | Database Knowledge | ITC114(HD x2), uses mysql for personal sites, Oracle SQL used by one member in workplace databases |

+### Project proposal: (chosen app) P2 IOTA DATABASE

+##### About:
+At this stage we do not have further information from the interactive site as our planned meeting with the running supervisors has not occured yet (planned ~17.3), however this app is to extend or add functionality to an existing system.
+Some of the functional and non functional requirements are extract data from messages, write them to both postgres and time series databases, include an API, work within a given container, work with RabbitMQ and use python to implement the codebase

 #### Project proposal: Interactive Card App